-The statement of trust's fiduciary net position presents the financial position of the UCRHBT at the end of the fiscal year.
+The statements of fiduciary net position present the financial position of the UCRHBT at the end of the fiscal year.
 It displays the UCRHBT's assets, liabilities and net position.
 The difference between assets and liabilities is the net position held in trust for retiree health benefits.
 This represents amounts available to provide retiree health benefits to participants.

-The major components of the assets, liabilities and net position available for retiree health benefits for 2020, 2019 and 2018 were as follows:
+The major components of the assets, liabilities and net position available for retiree health benefits for 2021, 2020 and 2019 were as follows:

-(in millions of dollars) 2020 2019 2018
+(in millions of dollars) 2021 2020 2019

 ASSETS

-Investments \$142 \$136 \$128
+Investments \$148 \$142 \$136

-Other assets 37 40 24
+Other assets 41 37 40

-Total assets 179 176 152
+Total assets 189 179 176

 LIABILITIES

-Total liabilities 22 19 18
+Total liabilities 17 22 19

 NET POSITION HELD IN TRUST FOR RETIREE HEALTH BENEFITS

-Total net position held in trust for retiree health benefits \$157 \$157 \$134
+Total net position held in trust for retiree health benefits \$172 \$157 \$157

-The statement of changes in the trust's fiduciary net position is a presentation of UCRHBT's operating results and indicates whether the financial condition has improved or deteriorated during the year.
-Summarized operating results for 2020, 2019 and 2018 are as follows:
+The statements of changes in fiduciary net position include the presentation of UCRHBT's operating results and indicates whether the financial condition has improved or deteriorated during the year.
+Summarized operating results for 2021, 2020 and 2019 are as follows: